Jordana Chana Mayim

 Healing

 I struggled on and off with depression for a very long time before gaining an understanding of what was happening inside me, why, and what I could do with that pain.
-My opinion of what depression is, what "mental illness" is, changed significantly during the pandemic, as a result of various experiences that I had, people that I met (online, of course), books that I read, and a mental health advocacy group that I became involved with.
-Or perhaps, more accurately, my opinion of "mental illness" is the same as it has always been, deep down: it is not a medical disease, but a response to trauma and to living in a world with tremendous pain, injustice, and profoundly harmful systems.
+My opinion of what "depression" is, what "mental illness" is, changed significantly during the pandemic, as a result of various experiences that I had, people that I met (online, of course), books that I read, and a mental health advocacy group that I became involved with.
+Or perhaps, more accurately, my opinion of "mental illness" is the same as it has always been, deep down: it is not a medical disease, but a response to trauma and to living in a world with tremendous pain, injustice, and extremely harmful systems.
 The pandemic was simply the first time I discovered others who share my views.
-I think that profoundly painful place that gets labeled "depression" can also be something else: the beginning of profound transformation.
+I think that profoundly painful place that gets labeled "depression" can also be something else: the beginning of immense transformation.

 Mental Health Survival Kit and Withdrawal from Psychiatric Drugs by Peter C. Gøtzsche, MD